 Figure 8, containing data for Taiwan in the 1980s and 1990s only, shows that consistent with existing literature, migration flows from the Philippines became feminized (women predominant) in the 1990s.
-Not only were women's absolute flows to Taiwan high (see also Table A4), but as Figure Eight shows, there was a notable increase in women's proportional flows between the 1980s and 1990s.
+Not only were women's absolute flows to Taiwan high (see also Appendix Table A1, panel 4), but as Figure 8 shows, there was a notable increase in women's proportional flows between the 1980s and 1990s.
 We know most Filipina women migrated to Taiwan to meet growing demands for care, particularly in the 1990s (Cheng 2004; Lan 2008; Oishi 2005).
-Migrant women flows from Indonesia were also high (Table A4) and feminized in the 1990s, becoming heavily women predominant after having been gender balanced.
-We also find that Vietnam-Taiwan flows, while not as high as others (Table A4) were intensely feminized (heavily women predominant) in the 1990s.
+Migrant women's flows from Indonesia were also high (Appendix Table A1, panel 4) and feminized in the 1990s, becoming heavily women predominant after having been gender balanced.
+We also find that Vietnam-Taiwan flows, while not as high as others (Appendix Table A1, panel 4) were intensely feminized (heavily women predominant) in the 1990s.
 These migration flows reflect a demand for domestic workers and wives, which Vietnamese women met during this period (Hoang et al. 2012; Kim 2010; Oishi 2005).
 Interestingly, while Hoang et al. (2012) note that Vietnamese migration was heavily dominated by men, we find that even prior to the 1990s migration flows were gender balanced.
 Taiwanese migration flows may also reflect strategies of importing marriage migrants (Lan 2008).